Beacon Hospital Hotline

 - small cell lung cancer tends to have spread beyond the lung when it is diagnosed

 Chemotherapy drugs circulate in the bloodstream around the body.
-Thus, they can treat cells that have spread away from the lung tumour and spread to other parts of the body.
+Thus, chemotherapy can treat cells that have spread away from the lung tumour and spread to other parts of the body.

-- Immunotherapy – to stimulate the body’s immune system to attack and kill cancer cells.
+- Immunotherapy – Immunotherapy stimulate the body’s immune system to recognize, attack and kill cancer cells.
 Immunotherapy may not be suggested for all patients, and responses to the treatment may vary widely.
-Immunotherapy may also be used in combination with other treatments such as surgery or chemotherapy.
+Immunotherapy may also be used in combination with other treatments such as radiotherapy or chemotherapy.